UK pushing for curbs on ECB in banking union

 Clark told Reuters it was too early to say whether Britain would have to ask Brussels for more time.

-"Certainly they (RBS) have not approached us yet, to my knowledge, for us to approach the Commission for any extension," he said.
+"Certainly they (RBS.L) have not approached us yet, to my knowledge, for us to approach the Commission for any extension," he said.

-RBS is also expected to be fined for its part in market manipulation of an interest rate benchmark known as Libor, a scandal which has already led to a record fine for rival Barclays.
+RBS is also expected to be fined for its part in market manipulation of an interest rate benchmark known as Libor, a scandal which has already led to a record fine for rival Barclays (BARC.L).

 Clark said the decision on when to settle had to be left to individual banks but the government would say later this week how the law will be changed to reform how Libor is governed and set.